ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 List (1,2,3,4,5).fold ("acumulator")((s1, s2) => s"$s1 - $s2") //res6: Any = acumulator - 1 - 2 - 3 - 4 - 5
 ```

-Understanding difference when foldLeft instead of fold.
+There is difference when using the foldLeft method instead of fold.
 The following operation will generate an error because it is an operation in which **the order of the operations to be performed is decisive**:
 ```scala
 List("1","2","3").fold(0)(_ + _.toInt)
 <console> error: value toInt is not a member of Any
 ```

-It is important to note the previous behaviour in situations like this (**where the order of operations is important**) we can not consider the use of fold.
-Based on the previous line of code would be **an error the following analysis**:
+It is essential to consider no use the fold method in scenarios **where the order of the operations is important**.
+Based on the above line of code would be **an error in the following analysis**:

 1st iteration -> op (0, "1") -> 0 + "1" .toInt -> 1\
 2nd iteration -> op (1, "2") -> 1 + "2" .toInt -> 3\
 3rd iteration -> op (3, "3") -> 3 + "3" .toInt -> 6

-Starting from the fact that the fold nature itself indicates that there is no set order for operations then **NOTHING** indicates that the first iteration is op (0, "1") -> 0 + "1" .toInt -> 1 could just be any other combination in which for example is **op (0, "1") -> 1 + 0.toInt -> 1** and we would already have our first error.
+Starting from the fact that the fold method nature itself indicates there is no set order for operations, nothing points out that the first iteration is op (0, “1”) -> 0 + “1” .toInt -> 1 could be any other combination in which for example is **op (0, “1”) -> 1 + 0.toInt -> 1** and we could have our first error.

-We must know an important detail of the functionality of fold, depending the object that apply this method the concept of **"synthesize or merge"** will not be the same in all types of collections or objects on which **fold method can be applied**, so we will assume here that the concept of **polymorphism** is known by all.
+A crucial detail of the functionality of the fold method is that depending on the object that applies this method, the concept of **“synthesize or merge”** will not be the same in all types of collections or other iterables on which **this method can be applied**, so we will assume here that the concept of **polymorphism** is known by all.
 ```scala
 def foldLeft[B](z: B)(op: (B, A) ⇒ B): B
 ```